Natador/neuralNetworkIris/README.md

 - [Neural Net in C++ Tutorial.](https://vimeo.com/19569529) Helpful general tutorial on the construction of neural networks.
 The structure of this project draws heavily from the one presented in the video.

-- [Back Propagation Tutorial](http://www.cse.unsw.edu.au/~cs9417ml/MLP2/) Good tutorial for an implementation of back propagation which contains pseudocode to implement the algorithm.
+- [Back Propagation Tutorial](http://www.cse.unsw.edu.au/~cs9417ml/MLP2/) Decent tutorial describing the implementation of back propagation which contains pseudocode.